September 1, 2020

 People of the Way (2019)

-Description: A VR/360 short documentary about a tiny Lutheran congregation led by a gay pastor and committed to living out progressive values grounded in traditional faith.
+Description: A tiny Lutheran congregation, led by a gay pastor, is committed to living out progressive values grounded in traditional faith.

 Burton Before and After (2017)

 Description: Ever want to go back in time to meet your previous self?
 Burton puts his truth before his fear in this portrait of transition, memory, and friendship.

 45: Love Letter to the Resistance (2017)